MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-B-Acquisition-Planning/part-212-Acquisition-Commercial-Items/subpart-212.3-Solicitation-Provisions-Contract-Clauses-Acquisition-Commercial-Items/section-212.301.md

 (D) Use the clause at 252.239-7018, Supply Chain Risk, as prescribed in 239.7306(b), to comply with section 806 of Public Law 111-383.

-(xvii) *Part 243 - Contract Modifications.* Use the clause at 252.243-7002, Requests for Equitable Adjustment, as prescribed in 243.205-71, to comply with 10 U.S.C.
+(xvi) *Part 243 - Contract Modifications.* Use the clause at 252.243-7002, Requests for Equitable Adjustment, as prescribed in 243.205-71, to comply with 10 U.S.C.
 2410.

-(xviii) *Part 244 - Subcontracting Policies and Procedures.* Use the clause at 252.244-7000, Subcontracts for Commercial Items, as prescribed in 244.403.
+(xvii) *Part 244 - Subcontracting Policies and Procedures.* Use the clause at 252.244-7000, Subcontracts for Commercial Items, as prescribed in 244.403.

-(xix) *Part 246 - Quality Assurance.* (A) Use the clause at 252.246-7003, Notification of Potential Safety Issues, as prescribed in 246.371(a).
+(xviii) *Part 246 - Quality Assurance.* (A) Use the clause at 252.246-7003, Notification of Potential Safety Issues, as prescribed in 246.371(a).

 (B) Use the clause at 252.246-7004, Safety of Facilities, Infrastructure, and Equipment for Military Operations, as prescribed in 246.270-4, to comply with section 807 of Pub.
 L. 111-84.

 (C) Use the clause at 252.246-7008, Sources of Electronic Parts, as prescribed in 246.870-3(b), to comply with section 818(c)(3) of Public Law 112-81, as amended by section 817 of the National Defense Authorization Act for Fiscal Year 2015 (Pub.
 L. 113-291 and section 885 of the National Defense Authorization Act for Fiscal Year 2016 (Pub.
 L. 114-92).

-(xx) *Part 247 - Transportation.* (A) Use the clause at 252.247-7003, Pass-Through of Motor Carrier Fuel Surcharge Adjustment to the Cost Bearer, as prescribed in 247.207, to comply with section 884 of Pub.
+(xix) *Part 247 - Transportation.* (A) Use the clause at 252.247-7003, Pass-Through of Motor Carrier Fuel Surcharge Adjustment to the Cost Bearer, as prescribed in 247.207, to comply with section 884 of Pub.
 L. 110-417.

 (B) Use the provision at 252.247-7022, Representation of Extent of Transportation by Sea, as prescribed in 247.574(a).